benarena/spring-function-csv/README.md

 # Usage
 Drop a CSV file in the S3 bucket created in the serverless config.
-The parsed records will be placed on a Kinesis topic.
+The parsed records will be placed on the Kinesis topic `test-stream`.

 # Lessons Learned
 [Spring Cloud Function documentation](https://cloud.spring.io/spring-cloud-function/reference/html/)